Norco Bicycles

 Norco Bicycles is a bicycle manufacturer founded in 1964 and headquartered in Port Coquitlam, British Columbia, Canada.

-The company was founded by Bert Lewis and initially operated from a converted chicken coop in a rural area.
+The company was founded by Bert Lewis and initially operated from a converted chicken coop in Burnaby, British Columbia.
 Norco was one of the first manufacturers of ten-speed bicycles and helped popularize BMX cycling.
 By 2014 the company line consisted of over 125 models shipped worldwide.